-Michelangelo is known as one of the most prolific painters and sculptors in history.
-As a key figure of the High Renaissance, he is specifically celebrated for his ambitious approach to scale and his expertise on anatomy.
+Italian artist Michelangelo (1475–1564) is known as one of the most prolific painters and sculptors in history.
+As a key figure of the High Renaissance, he is specifically celebrated for his ambitious approach to scale and his expertise in anatomy.
 While all of his masterworks convey his undeniable talent, his world-famous fresco on the ceiling of the Sistine Chapel stands above the rest.

 Painted for the pope, the busy yet beautifully balanced composition depicts a range of religious iconography rendered in Michelangelo's distinctive style, making it one of the most cherished masterpieces in the world.

 What is the Sistine Chapel?